go-web-dev/event-bus/README.md

-# Chill && Code #2 - Event Bus in Go
+# Event Bus in Go